 I mentioned it to my mom.
 “Carpal tunnel,” she told me.
 She had had surgery for carpal tunnel a few years before.
 “You need to get wrists guards or you’ll need surgery.”
 The next day, my dad drove me to Walgreens and picked up a pair of supportive wrist guards.
 I could feel the difference immediately.

 I finished the transcription project.
 The client was very happy and asked if I’d be interested in typing up his 125,000-word novel.
 Thanks, but no thanks.

 My husband arrived, and though jet lag wiped him out, we still had so much to be thankful for that Thanksgiving.

 I still wear the wrist supports every single time I type.
 If I do even a little bit of typing or internet browsing without them, my wrists start to hurt.
 When I am working more than usual on a writing or editing project, I sometimes have to wear the supports at night as well.

 When I was young, I remember my dad telling me (when I would stay up late reading in bad light), “You only have one pair of eyes.”
 When he insisted on picking up the wrists supports for me, he said something similar about my wrists.
 He still asks from time to time if I’m being faithful in wearing them.
 Yes, Dad, I am.

 Working from home, I don’t have insurance.
 I can’t sign up for “worker’s comp.”
 I have to be careful, because my dad is right.
 Only one set of wrists.
 But I still have so much to be thankful for.
 Concerned family.
 Supportive wrist guards.
 And a typing speed that enables me to finish the occasional transcription project in an impressively short amount of time.
 Life always compensates.

-Work-from-Home Lesson Six:
+Work-from-Home Lesson Eight: